risk-first/website/Coding-Bets.md

 ##### "Making our codebase easier to reason about is worth the outlay of time."

-[Complexity Risk](Complexity-Risk.md) is risk due to the weight of complexity in the codebase, and its resistance to change and comprehension.
+[Complexity Risk](Complexity-Risk.md) is the risk of your project failing due to the weight of complexity in the codebase, and its resistance to change and comprehension.
 Fred Brooks' calls this mode of failure _the tar pit_:

 > " Large and small, massive or wiry, team after team has become entangled in the tar.
 No one thing seems to cause the difficulty - any particular paw can be pulled away.
 But the accumulation of simultaneous and interacting factors brings slower and slower motion. " - [Frederick P. Brooks, _The Mythical Man-Month_](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959)